-In Tables 2 and 4, we evaluate our technique by comparing a range of data sets from 740 thousand atoms to 29 billion particles on the 72-core Xeon E7-8890 v3 workstation.
+In Tables 2 and 3, we evaluate our technique by comparing a range of data sets from 740 thousand atoms to 29 billion particles on the 72-core Xeon E7-8890 v3 workstation.
 Overall, we achieve solidly interactive results for ray casting (29-135 fps) and both ambient occlusion (24-90 fps) and path tracing (5-33 fps) at 1 sample per pixel with progressive refinement rendering.
 More expensive ray tracing modalities (ambient occlusion at 16 spp, path tracing at 64 spp) perform non-interactively, but at rates suitable for efficient batch rendering.
-We note that performance is only loosely dependent on data size; the structurally similar SiO2 and Al2O3-SiC fissure simulations perform at nearly identical frame rates despite a factor of 20 difference in data size.
-We note similar behavior for the Uintah data sets.

-4.2 Memory Consumption Relative to the Embree BVH
+4.2 Comparison to the Embree BVH

-At the bottom of Table 3, we compare our P-k-d technique with the standard Embree [30] quad-BVH in OSPRay.
-The BVH is built directly on top of a single sphere per particle/atom; Embree chooses its own optimal number of primitives per leaf node (generally, 1).
-With an Embree quad-BVH at default (i.e., performance-optimal) settings (1 primitive per leaf), the total memory overhead is over $5 \times$; however performance is on average $1.48 \times$ faster than our P-k-d tree.
+With an Embree quad-BVH at default (i.e., performance-optimal) settings (1 primitive per leaf), the total memory overhead is over 5 ×; however performance is on average 1.48× faster than our P-k-d tree.
 For far views, this difference is not as great as for close views (7% slower vs 43% slower); and in some cases the P-k-d traversal is actually faster.
-This is particularly interesting given that Embree uses hand-tuned, low-level SIMD routines for BVH traversal (the ray-sphere intersection is the same in both variants), while our traversal is, so far, coded exclusively in ISPC, thus leaving potential for low-level optimizations.
+This is particularly interesting given that Embree uses hand-tuned, low-level SIMD routines for BVH traversal